 Students are encouraged to participate in national and international scientific conferences, symposia, and workshops.
 This participation enables students to present their work to a wide audience, listen to research presentations from a range of speakers, and meet with individuals sharing common research interests.
 Students also use these meetings to network with future collaborators and employers.
-To expedite attendance, funds may be available to partially defray the costs of student attendance.
+To expedite participation, funds may be available to defray the costs of attendance.
 These funds are available to students who will present their research (oral or poster).
-Calls for applications for the BioSciences Graduate Student Travel Award are generally issued two times a year (early Spring semester and at the start of each school year), but applications may be submitted on a rolling basis (Appendix).
+Calls for applications for the BioSciences Graduate Student Travel Award are generally issued in April and November each year (Appendix).
+BioSciences Graduate Student Travel Awards are dispensed depending on the available funds and number of applicants in a given year.
+Funds can be used for transportation, shared lodging, meals, and registration.
+If more students apply than funds can support, applications will be prioritized based on seniority, academic standing, time of last travel support, and importance of the meeting for the professional development of the student.

 Students should ask their research advisors if they recommend a particular conference.
 Most conferences have travel awards sponsored by the conference association.
 Students are expected to apply for conference travel awards and travel awards from other Rice sources such as the Institute of Biosciences & Bioengineering (IBB) and Women in Natural Science (WiNS), in addition to applying for department funds.
 Failure to apply for external awards could reduce chances of receiving departmental travel funds.